 As an attending degree student, you are entitled to significantly discounted fares in public transport both in the Helsinki metropolitan area as well as in long-distance transport with trains and buses across Finland.
 A valid student card is required.

 Read more and check your eligibility for student fares on public transport.

 The Helsinki metropolitan area has a highly effective public transport system of metro, tram, bus and train lines overseen by HSL.
 It has been named as the second best public transport system among European cities.

 The most convenient way to prove your student status and get your student benefits is to present a Frank student ID.
 It provides your student identification and student benefits under one roof, either digitally as the Frank App or as a plastic card.

-Frank unlocks more than 400 student discounts either online or directly in the store from insurances, electronics, mobile subscriptions and electricity plans to cruises, restaurants, magazine subscriptions and cultural or sport events.
+Frank unlocks more than 400 student discounts either online or directly in the store from insurances, electronics, mobile subscriptions and electricity plans to cruises, restaurants, magazine subscriptions and cultural or sporting events.

-Around 250 student organisations operate within the Student Union of the University of Helsinki.
-The Student Union offers various facilities, device rental and financial assistance to these organisations that cover everything from faculty and subject organisations to political and societal organisations, and from international organisations to choirs, orchestras, theatres and other cultural organisations, sports and game clubs.
-Joining one or more of these organisations gives you an opportunity to learn many things which are not included in the actual university curriculum, but are an integral part of university studies and growth into an educated individual.
+You can choose between faculty and subject organisations, political and societal organisations, choirs, orchestras, theatres and other cultural organisations, international organisations, sports and game clubs.
+Joining one or more of these organisations give you an opportunity to learn many things which are not included in the actual university curriculum, but are an integral part of university studies and growth into an educated individual.
 And you will make friends and have fun along the way.

 Whatever your interests are, you are likely to find like-minded people and the right activities for you.
 And if not, you can always found a new student organisation.